IamKafo/IamKafo/README.md

-  - 🌱 I am Fullstack-Developer , who is currently studying at MissionReadyHq and in my spare time I am currently learning Angular and C# 👾
-      While studying at MissionReadyHq, I develop a passion in learning new tools and technologies that I have not expericence throughout my journey.
+  - 🌱 I am Fullstack-Developer , who is currently studying at MissionReadyHq and in my spare time I am currently learning Angular and C# 👾 while studying at MissionReadyHq.
+I have develop a passion in learning new tools and technologies that I have not expericence throughout my journey.

   - 💞️ I am looking to collaborate with anyone who is willing to learn and has a range of expericence in the fundamental of being a Developer.
 In my past projects I     have manage to work with wonderful developers and UX designers on MERN STACK projects.